What is Triavil?

 While using this medicine, you may need frequent blood tests.
 Your kidney or liver function may also need to be checked.

-If you need surgery, tell the surgeon ahead of time that you are using amitriptyline and perphenazine.
+If you need surgery, tell the surgeon ahead of time that you are using Triavil.
 You may need to stop using the medicine for a short time.

 Do not stop using this medicine suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to safely stop using amitriptyline and perphenazine.
+Ask your doctor how to safely stop using Triavil.

 Store at room temperature away from moisture and heat.